The WSDL, or Web Services Definition Language document, provides a definition of our SOAP API web service to your application.

 As of Zuora WSDL v61.0, downloading the WSDL supports custom fields.
 Re-adding custom fields after downloading the WSDL is no longer required.

-To access an older version of the WSDL, use one of the following addresses, replacing XX.X, such as 63.0, with the version you want to download:
+To download the Zuora WSDL, use one of the following addresses.
+Replace XX.X by the version you want to download, for example 63.0.
+Omit the

 NNN denotes the services environment number.